tarunkomati/dev-trails/README.md

 We are solving **one very specific and meaningful problem**:

-> helping delivery workers recover from income loss caused by short-term external disruptions.
+> helping genuine delivery workers recover from income loss caused by short-term external disruptions while preventing false payouts through spoofing and coordinated fraud.

 That clarity is our biggest strength.